RazorFlow/framework/docs/src/content/js/getting_started.md

 <div class="col-md-12">
 <div class="info">
 <p>
 Note: There are many ways to create a dashboard, but when you're getting started, we recommend you use the <strong>dashboard_quickStart</strong> folder, which is described here.
-All other techniques are described in detail in the <a>documentation</a>.
+All other techniques are described in detail in the <a href="/docs">documentation</a>.
 </p>
 </div>
 </div>